ngjsjordan/tp/docs/DeveloperGuide.md

       Expected: 1 appointment(s) listed!, with 1 appointment showing up in the UI.

    1. Test case: `sap` <br>
-      Expected: No appointments are listed.
+      Expected: Appointments list is not updated.
 An error message is shown indicating the invalid command format and shows the correct usage.

    1. Test case: `sap tf/invalid` <br>
-      Expected: Timeframe should be one of: past, today, upcoming (case-insensitive)
+      Expected: Appointments list is not updated.
+An error message is shown, indicating the valid timeframes.

 ### Deleting an appointment